sonyxperiadev/thermanager/README.md

 * "sysfs" - Usually a text file in /sys which holds a value, or can have a value written to it.
 `<resource name="gpu-fan" type="sysfs">/sys/class/fan/gpu0/rpm</resource>`

+* "sysfs-ro" - Usually a text file in /sys which holds a read-only value like temperatures.
+`<resource name="gpu-temp" type="sysfs-ro">/sys/class/fan/gpu0/temp</resource>`

 * "tz" - A thermal zone directory for reading temperatures.
 `<resource name="zone0" type="tz">/sys/class/thermal/thermal_zone0</resource>`